SevenDogsNTwoCats/sam-formatted/README.md

 ```
 npm install -g sam-formatted
 ```
-You can uninstall the package whit
+You can uninstall the package with
 ```
 npm uninstall -g sam-formatted
 ```